 We take on powerful interests.
 We remind employers and insurance companies of their duties.

-And when necessary, we litigate matters through the normal channels of the Workers’ Compensation in North Carolina
+And when necessary, we litigate matters the North Carolina Workers’ Compensation Act.

-There are certain exceptions, especially when issues of extreme, gross negligence or intentional acts take place; but, in most instances, Work Comp Claims are handled through the Industrial Commission and Hearing Officers.
+With certain exceptions, especially when issues of extreme, gross negligence or intentional acts take place, most Work Comp Claims in North Carolina are handled through the Industrial Commission and Hearing Officers.

-In application, as Lawyers who help Employees hurt at work, it seems sometimes as if we are challenged on every point.
+As lawyers who help employees hurt at work, it seems sometimes as if we are challenged on every point.

 And while we may advance certain costs, the Client is ultimately responsible for the costs of bringing a claim.